Workers’ Compensation for a Work Injury on the Gold Coast

 No Win, No Fee Gold Coast Lawyers

 If you’ve suffered an injury due to a work accident or have been diagnosed with a condition or illness because of work-related circumstances, Attwood Marshall Lawyers has a team of workers’ compensation lawyers ready to help you submit your claim.
-Claiming workers’ compensation with Attwood Marshall Lawyers by your side is a hassle-free, straightforward process.
+Claiming workers’ compensation with Attwood Marshall Lawyers by your side is a hassle-free, straightforward process and we aim to take the stress out of the situation for you.
 We take care of all the steps for you, allowing you to focus on more important matters – like your recovery.

-By making a WorkCover claim, you may be eligible to receive compensation for wages, rehabilitation, medical treatment and support, and common law damages.
+By making a WorkCover claim, you may be eligible to receive compensation for your wages, rehabilitation, medical treatment and support, as well as common law damages in certain circumstances.

-Our service is built on a No Win, No Fee model, meaning you are only required to pay for our services if you obtain a settlement or compensation.
+Our compensation services are built on a No Win, No Fee model, meaning you are only required to pay for our services if you obtain a settlement or compensation.
 If your claim is not successful, we’ll waive all fees.

-Contact us today for a free, no-obligation consultation by telephone.
-You can also meet with our team at one of our conveniently located offices across the Gold Coast at Robina Town Centre, Coolangatta or Kingscliff.
+Contact us today for a free, confidential, no-obligation consultation to understand what compensation you may be eligible to claim.
+You can also meet with our team at one of our conveniently located offices across the Gold Coast at Robina Town Centre, Coolangatta or just across the QLD-NSW border at Kingscliff.

 Time limits apply when making a workers’ compensation claim, so it is important to act quickly.
 Get in touch with us today.